Probability Models in Statistical Data Analysis: Uses, Interpretations, Frequentism-As-Model: Frequentism-as-model

 \subsection{How is frequentism-as-model useful?}

-From Section \ref{smodel} it follows that the separation between reality and model is a general feature of mathematical models, not an exclusive one of frequentism-as-model, although frequentism-as-model acknowledges it explicitly.
+From the discussion of \hbindex{mathematical models} and \hbindex{reality} it follows that the separation between reality and model is a general feature of mathematical models, not an exclusive one of frequentism-as-model, although frequentism-as-model acknowledges it explicitly.
 The question ``how is frequentism-as-model useful, and how is it connected to reality?'' is therefore connected with the general question how mathematical models can be useful, even if ``wrong'' in Box's terms.
 The way to use mathematical models is obviously to take the mathematical objects that are involved in the model as representations of either perceived or theoretically implied aspects of reality; and then to use this to interpret the results of using the models.